JUDGE JOHN WILLIAMS:

 The Court maintained essential functions and services, using innovative programming, including remote access to hearings and other Court services.
 The Court quickly and strategically reduced person-to-person contact, while continuing to engage youth and families.

 Created School and Community-Based Diversion Opportunities and programming for low risk, juvenile justice-involved youth.
+67% of the diverted cases involve children of color.

 Initiatives include a substance abuse diversion program, traffic diversion program, youth court, community courts, mental health court and diversion dockets in the following schools/school districts: Northwest, Aiken, Western Hills, Oak Hills, and Winton Woods.